deckhouse/sds-node-configurator/docs/USAGE.md

 > **Caution!** If the deleting `LVM Volume Group` resource contains any `Logical Volume` (even if it is only the `Thin-pool` that is specified in `spec`), a user must delete all those `Logical Volumes` manually.
 Otherwise, the `LVMVolumeGroup` resource and its `Volume Group` will not be deleted.

 > A user can forbid to delete the `LVMVolumeGroup` resource by annotate it with `storage.deckhouse.io/deletion-protection`.
 If the controller finds the annotation, it will not delete nether the resource or the `Volume Group` till the annotation removal.

+## Protection against data leakage between volumes

+When deleting files, the operating system does not physically delete the contents, but only marks the corresponding blocks as “free”.
+If a new volume receives physical blocks previously used by another volume, the previous user's data may remain in them.

+This is possible, for example, in the following case:

+  - user №1 placed files in the volume requested from StorageClass 1 and on node 1 (no matter in “Block” or “Filesystem” mode);
+  - user №1 deleted the files and the volume;
+  - the physical blocks it occupied become “free” but not wiped;
+  - user №2 requested a new volume from StorageClass 1 and on node 1 in “Block” mode;
+  - there is a risk that some or all of the blocks previously occupied by user №1 will be reallocated to user №2;
+  - in which case user №2 has the ability to recover user №1's data.

+### Thick volumes

+The `volumeCleanup` parameter is provided to prevent leaks through thick volumes.
+It allows to select the volume cleanup method before deleting the PV.
+Allowed values:

+* parameter not specified — do not perform any additional actions when deleting a volume.
+The data may be available to the next user;

+* `RandomFillSinglePass` - the volume will be overwritten with random data once before deletion.
+Use of this option is not recommended for solid-state drives as it reduces the lifespan of the drive.

+* `RandomFillThreePass` - the volume will be overwritten with random data three times before deletion.
+Use of this option is not recommended for solid-state drives as it reduces the lifespan of the drive.

+* `Discard` - all blocks of the volume will be marked as free using the `discard` system call before deletion.
+This option is only applicable to solid-state drives.

+Most modern solid-state drives ensure that a `discard` marked block will not return previous data when read.
+This makes the `Discard' option the most effective way to prevent leakage when using solid-state drives.
+However, clearing a cell is a relatively long operation, so it is performed in the background by the device.
+In addition, many drives cannot clear individual cells, only groups - pages.
+Because of this, not all drives guarantee immediate unavailability of the freed data.
+In addition, not all drives that do guarantee this keep the promise.
+If the device does not guarantee Deterministic TRIM (DRAT), Deterministic Read Zero after TRIM (RZAT) and is not tested, then it is not recommended.

+### Thin volumes

+When a thin-pool block is released via `discard` by the guest operating system, this command is forwarded to the device.
+If a hard disk drive is used or if there is no `discard` support from the solid-state drive, the data may remain on the thin-pool until such a block is used again.
+However, users are only given access to thin volumes, not the thin-pool itself.
+They can only retrieve a volume from the pool, and the thin volumes are nulled for the thin-pool block on new use, preventing leakage between clients.
+This is guaranteed by setting `thin_pool_zero=1` in LVM.